huangc28/voucher-finder/README.md

 1. Try to crawl vendors information from various category of.
 Pick sources to crawl.
 2. Save the crawled data to the database.
-3. Display the distance between the geolocation of the user and dealspot googlemap
+3. Display the distance between the Geolocation of the user and dealspot googlemap

+## What the server should do

+1. Take in the location of the hostile.
+2. Convert that into Geolocation through google map api.
+3. Retrieve all locations that is within the specified radius.

-## Sources
+## Data Sources

 This [source](http://buy.goodlife.tw) is the main place where I'm going to crawl my data for this phase.
 Following is the pattern of the api that I'm planning in using.